-- will have an email notification sent to the parent after the first offense. - The second offense will result in loss of privilege for the next dress down day. - Third offense will result in a Monday detention with the principal
+- The first offense will result in an email notification sent to the parent. - The second offense will result in loss of privilege for the next dress down day. - The third offense will result in a Monday detention with the principal.

 It is the responsibility of each student and family to assure that all students are prepared to adhere to the Uniform Policy of the school.
 Uniforms will be checked by the homeroom teacher each morning.
-The full uniform policy is below as it is found in the Parent Handbook.
+The full uniform policy is below;